MDMADINA20/SUPPLY-CHAIN-MANAGEMENT/README.md

-Here's a detailed breakdown of your Supply Chain Management System Python program:
+Here's a detailed breakdown of Supply Chain Management System Python program:

 ✅ Features of the Program
-Inventory Management
+1)Inventory Management

-View current stock levels..
+2)View current stock levels.

-Add stock (Restock feature).
+3)Add stock (Restock feature).

-Reduce stock when orders are placed.
+4)Reduce stock when orders are placed.

-Order Placement
+5)Order Placement

-Place orders for specific products and quantities.
+6)Place orders for specific products and quantities.

-Automatically updates inventory levels.
+7)Automatically updates inventory levels.

-Displays order status: Fulfilled (if enough stock) or Backordered (if stock is insufficient).
+8)Displays order status: Fulfilled (if enough stock) or Backordered (if stock is insufficient).

-Maintains and displays a history of all orders.
+9)Maintains and displays a history of all orders.

-Supplier Management
+10)Supplier Management

-Add suppliers along with the products they supply.
+11)Add suppliers along with the products they supply.

-Display a list of all added suppliers.
+12)Display a list of all added suppliers.

-Export Orders
+13)Export Orders

-Export order history to a CSV file.
+14)Export order history to a CSV file.

-User Interface
+15)User Interface

-Graphical User Interface (GUI) built using tkinter.
+16)Graphical User Interface (GUI) built using tkinter.

-Organized layout with labeled sections for each functionality.
+17)Organized layout with labeled sections for each functionality.

 🛠️ Technologies Used
-Technology	Purpose
+Technology	Purpose:
 Python	Main programming language
 Tkinter	For creating the graphical user interface (GUI) ttk (Themed Widgets)	For styled GUI components like Treeview, Combobox